openfirmware/canada_radar.widget/README.markdown

 At the bottom of the `index.coffee` file, the CSS is used to position and change the size of the widget.
 By default it sits in the top-left corner of the screen.

+### Customize "Last Fetch Time" Display

+The `timestampString` function in `index.coffee` is used to convert the [JavaScript Date object][Date] into a string for display.
+Change this if you prefer a different format.

 ## License

 MIT License